Actindo-AG/Documentation/Tasks/Integration/03_ManageAttributeGroupsTasks.md

 [!!User interface Attribute groups](../UserInterface/to-be-determined) [!!Manage an attribute group in DataHub](../../DataHub/Integration/03_ManageAttributeGroups.md)

-# Manage the attribute groups for tasks
+# Manage an attribute group for tasks

 The attribute groups serve the logical organization of the entity attributes, in this case the task attributes.
 In the *Tasks* module, you can create and edit attribute groups that are specific to your tasks.